-Micro-bonuses from Bonusly help satisfy your higher-order needs.
+Small bonuses from Bonusly can help satisfy your higher-order needs.
 Peer recognition addresses the human need for belonging and esteem.
 An old-school businessman may scoff at these needs, believing them to be optional, but they’re not.
-In fact, ‘lack of appreciation’ is one of the most-cited reasons for why employees quit.
+In fact, "lack of appreciation" is one of the most-cited reasons for why employees quit.

 Research by MIT economist Dan Ariely supports this idea.
-In a recent TED talk, he presented three key findings that demonstrate why micro-bonuses are so powerful:
+In a recent TED talk, he presented three key findings that demonstrate why small bonuses are so powerful:

 1. Positive reinforcement increases performance.